-Standard information that we are putting to the general public is below, with more specific advice for vessels below.
-Separate advice notes have been sent to farmers, tour operators, fishing vessels and fishery scientists and protection officers.
+Standard information that we are putting to the general public is below, with more specific advice for vessels, officers and observers following.

 What is Bird Flu?

 Its full title, Avian Influenza, is a virus which causes a disease in birds, including poultry and wild birds.